Luxxgit2k4/pacsaviour/README.md

 ## Introduction

 PacSaviour automates your command line operations which  aims to make system maintenance on Arch Linux hassle-free by:
 - **Optimizing Mirrors**: Automatically selects the best 10 fastest mirrors, based on the user's choice with their desired country.
+Your previous mirrorlist is backed up and stored, so you can revert back into it.
 - **Cleaning Up Packages**: Removes unused cache files and orphaned packages.
 - **Updating the System**: Ensures your system is always up-to-date.